-Alternative #1: Council has the alternative to defer first reading until additional information, amendments or consultation is undertaken on specific or general issues.
+Alternative #1: Council has the alternative to defer 3rd reading until additional information, amendments or consultation is undertaken on specific or general issues.
 This is not recommended by Administration as these specific red tape reduction measures are based on issues which have been realized by the public numerous times or are not achieved under current approvals so any amendments which do come forward are still likely to include these recommended adjustments.
-Changes can also be made before 2nd reading of the bylaw following a formal public hearing.

-Alternative #2: Council has the alternative to deny first reading.
+Alternative #2: Council has the alternative to deny 3rd reading.
 If this option is chosen Administration will defer any review of the Grovedale Area Structure Plan Bylaw 17-785 until after a review of the Municipal Development Plan.
 This is not recommended as it leaves current policy issues unaddressed and will have a continued cooling effect on small scale, incremental development in the Grovedale community which has been in place since the adoption of the GASP.